We had the culmination of a brewing smackdown last weekend.

 It all started like this

 In the world of medieval enactors in the Society for Creative Anachronism, an integral part of an event is the afternoon Court.
 The local baron and/or baroness preside, and sometimes we have Royalty as well – the King, Queen, Prince and/or Princess of our kingdom might attend the event and preside over Court.
-In Court they recognize those who’ve contributed significantly to the kingdom and the barony, as well as the winners of the days’ various competitions.
+In Court they recognize those who’ve contributed significantly to the kingdom and the barony, as well as the winners of the days’ various competitions and the people who put the event together.
 As hard as we all try (and we all do try), Court can be long, and it’s tedious if you don’t know the people being called up and recognized with all due pomp and ritual.
-Wouldn’t it be fun, my friend Baron Siegfried mused, wouldn’t it be fun and a lot less boring if we could have an open bar during Court?
+My friend Baron Siegfried mused one day, wouldn’t it be fun and a lot less boring if we could have an open bar during Court?
 We’d either not care how long it got, or definitely have to keep it short in case the populace got unruly.
 Hm, he thought, if there were a way to do this…

-There are three regions within reach of each other that have a homebrewer as baron or baroness.
-Siegfried is one.
-He thought it could be fun to pit us against each other – for the honor of our baronies, for the visibility of home brewing in the region, for the fun of prolonged (and slightly planned) smack talk on all our email lists for months ahead.
+At the time there were home brewing barons in two other nearby regions, and of course we were all friends.
+Siegfried thought it could be fun to pit us against each other – for the honor of our baronies, for the visibility of home brewing in the region, for the fun of prolonged (and slightly planned) smack talk on email lists for months beforehand.
 That’s how the Baronial Brewing Smackdown was born.

 Set Up to Smackdown

-We three baronage homebrewers planned the Smackdown for months.
-Since we’re all friends, we worked out a smack-talk trajectory, and timed it.
-We let it fly on several email lists at once, where hundreds of people can see.
-The people living in (and loyal to) our baronies chimed in quick enough.
+We three baron homebrewers planned the Smackdown for months.
+Since we’re all friends, we worked out a smack-talk trajectory and timed it.
+We let the first salvo fly on several email lists at once, where hundreds of people could see.
+The people living in (and loyal to) our baronies chimed in quickly enough.
 “We’re a Norse barony with plenty of Vikings, if you had any good beer we’d have come and taken it by now!”
 “If you could get your ships under our Italian canal bridges, but you couldn’t and we burned your ships instead…” “All the trade comes down the river past our barony.
 Y’all have been drinking our leftovers and paying tax to us for it.”
 It went on and on.
-We baronage would stir the fire once in a while, to keep it nice and hot.
-The idea was to build a hot blaze of smack talk right about time for the event.
+We would stir the fire once in a while, to keep it nice and hot.
+The idea was to build a hot blaze of smack talk right about in time for the event.

-Last year was the inaugural, and it went spectacularly well.
-We had dozens of entrants and over 95 gallons of home-made beer, wine, mead and cordials offered up to share.
-There were fewer than 140 adults in attendance!
-This is what happens when everyone brings a case, or a 5 gallon keg.
+2011 was the inaugural occasion, and it went spectacularly well.
+We had a competition for the general brewing public and a separate one between the barons.
+Everyone who brews was invited to bring something to share.
+We had dozens of competition entrants and over 95 gallons of home-made beer, wine, mead and cordials offered up by attendees.
+This is what happens when absolutely everyone brings a case, or a 5 gallon keg.

-Besides, we had to clear the brewing tent premises where we’d been judging – Court was open, it was time for the bar to open too!
+We also had to clear the brewing tent premises where we’d been judging – that was where the open bar for Court was!

-(My retainer took a small jug of cyser to Court and stood behind my chair to keep my cup filled.
-Siegfried was right, Court didn’t hurt a bit that way! )
+(My retainer took a small jug of cyser to Court and stood behind my chair keeping my cup filled.
+Court didn’t hurt a bit! )

-Later on, after Court is over and dinner’s done, the brewers circle up around what’s left of the bar and, inevitably, talk brewing, and bring out the odd batches to share and talk over.
-Sure, it’s a fighting event; almost everyone remembers the fighting, right?
+Later on, after Court is over and dinner’s done, all the brewers tend to circle up around what’s left of the bar and, inevitably, talk brewing, and bring out the odd small batches and talk over.
+Sure, it’s a fighting event; almost everyone remembers about the fighting, right?

-As one of the three baronial contestants, responsible for upholding the honor of my own barony, I will admit I get pretty nervous about this event.
+As one of the three baronial contestants who was responsible for upholding the honor of my own barony, I will admit I got pretty nervous about this event.
 The two other brewing barons are tough competition!
 You know how Olympic gymnasts often say they’re most nervous about competing against the others from their own school?
-I understand that perfectly.
 Competing against my friends, in front of lots of friendly people, for the honor of the group I lead….it’s enough to make a girl prepare very, very carefully.
-Complete documentation, correct fill level (modern standards), period containers (I use glass), maybe a little pretty sealing wax and seal on the mead bottle corks…perfect clarity, excellent beverages, hand-lettered labels on hand-made paper in period ink tied on with wool thread I’ve spun…do I prepare or what?
+Complete documentation, correct fill level (modern standards), period containers (I use glass), maybe a little pretty sealing wax and seal on the mead bottle corks…perfect clarity, excellent beverages, hand-lettered labels on hand-made paper in period ink tied on with wool thread I’ve spun…

 We sort beverages by category and intensity, starting with the least intense and moving up.
 Beers first, and among the beers the stouts go last.
-My group had three or four stouts!
+The judges this day had three or four stouts!
 Then meads, metheglins last (there were several of those, too).
 Then cordials ’cause they have the most alcohol and are hardest on our taste buds.
 So first, there’s this mad scramble to sort all the bottles, keeping their paperwork (forms and documentation) with them.
-Multiply by fifty entries in a small space.
+Multiply by fifty entries and a small space.
 Oy.

 We always try to have three judges on any team, and invite contestants to sit in – but we only had about three hours to judge all fifty entries!
 Any conversation with contestants was necessarily short.

-Since three of the most senior judges in our region are the brewing barons, we three judge the populace entries; another very experienced team judges the Baronial Smackdown.
+Since three of the most senior judges in our region are the brewing barons in question, we three judge the populace entries.
+Another very experienced team judges the Baronial Smackdown entries.
 This year, our host and contestant Baron Siegfried was sequestered all day on vigil prior to receiving a very great honor.
-Wait, they removed one of our baron-judges!
-His lady wife stepped up and took his place, Francesca, whose brewing expertise has come along so well (did I mention the rockin’ porter?).
+Wait, that removed one of our baron-judges!
+His lady wife stepped up and took his place.
+Francesca, whose brewing expertise has come along so well (did I mention the rockin’ porter?), had no entries of her own that year.
 We had a runner going back to the vigil tent with samplers of anything particularly lovely.
-Every now and then the Smackdown judges would say something about our brews, which we barons could hear down at our end of the table, and our heads would go up like a herd of antelope sighting the lion…I’d murmur “Don’t listen, dooooon’t listen, focus….”
+Every now and then the Smackdown judges would say something about our brews, which we barons could hear down at our end of the table where we were judging, and our heads would go up like a herd of antelope sighting a lion…I’d murmur “Don’t listen, dooooon’t listen, focus….”
 We three worked as a team right up until Francesca was needed to plan out their own part of Court, since they were hosts.
 And then there were two.
 The two of us sped along with as much attention and focus as we could muster after a long gruelling afternoon of discernment and sagaciousness.
 Other activities started to break up, and folks began to drift by the brewing tent to see if they could fill their glasses.
-We weren’t ready to chat yet, and we needed to stay focused – I hope I wasn’t too rude telling folks to wait…next year, a separate bar tent from the judging area!
+We weren’t ready for that yet – I hope I wasn’t too rude telling folks to wait…next year, a separate bar tent from the judging area!
 And maybe a lock and key for the judging area.
 And some ice.

 The Wind Down

-As the evening got very late, we hardcore brewers circled our chairs out front of the brew tent and collapsed one by one around a dying fire, chatting amiably about hops and yeasts and our latest attempts at this or that beverage.
+As the evening got very late, hardcore brewers circled our chairs around a small cooking fire out front of the brew tent and collapsed one by one, chatting amiably about hops and yeasts and our latest attempts at this or that beverage.
 This was the hour I longed for, when I got to take off my baronial coronet, sit down with my boon companions and just talk brewing.
 That’s a rare pleasure in the life of a working baroness.

 The next morning, we scavenged empties and dismantled our setups, taking down big tents and packing up chairs, collecting lost and found and claiming our own random items.
-Our event hostess found the bottle opener you see in the picture above, laying lost in the grass, opening surfaces well worn, printed with the website of a city in our region.
+Our event hostess found the bottle opener you see in the picture above, laying lost in the grass, well worn.
 She held it up for us to see and said, “Really, that just says it all!”

 It’s such a nice little fighting event.

-The prize for the Baronial Brewers’ Smackdown is a beaded glove.
-I have the honor of having won it both years.
-I keep it pinned to my personal Baronial banner.
+The prize for the Baronial Brewers’ Smackdown was a beaded glove.
+I have the honor of having won it the first two years; Siegfried and Francesca won it the last year we did this.
+Francesca danced in Court, which was totally worth losing to see.
+I keep the glove you see here pinned to my personal Baronial banner.

-My entries: a traditional sack mead (made with honey from Deaton’s Farm in MS, prize for a Best of Show from last year’s Bluff City Brewers annual competition), cherry pyment, blood orange cordial, cranberry cordial, spiced braggot and a whisky barrel stout.
+My entries in 2012: a traditional sack mead (made with honey from Deaton’s Farm in MS. The honey was a prize for a Best of Show from last year’s Bluff City Brewers annual competition.), cherry pyment, blood orange cordial, cranberry cordial, spiced braggot and a whisky barrel stout.